ethanyen30/shared-nlp-hw/lr_sgd_qb/README.md

 2. (Optional) Store necessary data in the constructor so you can do classification later.

-3. Modify the _sg_update_ function to perform updates.
+3. Modify the _sg_update_ function to perform updates (Use dot product to first compute the prediction.
+Compute the error by subtracting against gold labels--`train_example.y`...).

 Extra credit: